open-reaction-database/ord-schema/ord_schema/orm/README.md

 ```

 Note that the database password will be read from the `PGPASSWORD` environment variable if `--password` is not
 specified on the command line.
-To update an existing dataset in the database, use the `--update` flag.
+To update an existing dataset in the database, use the `--overwrite` flag.

 ### Run queries